Osinbajo Calls for Proper Planning of Cities to Absorb Population Growth

 Oghenevwede Ohwovoriole in Abuja

-Vice-President Yemi Osinbajo has called on governments at all levels to plan Nigerian cities and growing urban centres to meet the needs of the growing population.
+The Vice President, Prof. Yemi Osinbajo yesterday called on governments at all levels to plan cities in the country as well as growing urban centres to meet the needs of the growing population.

-Osinbajo made the call Thursday in his address at the ARCHIBUILT, NIA-INFODRAC conference, organised by the Nigerian Institute of Architecture (NIA) in Abuja.
+Osinbajo made the call in his address at the Archibuilt NIA-Infodrac conference, organised by the Nigerian Institute of Architecture (NIA), in Abuja.

 He said: “We are dealing with the rate of population growth and urbanisation that is probably unparalleled; we are dealing with some of the highest growth rates anywhere in the world.